 Recently, I had many questions about how to create virtual assistant packages.
 Also, some of the virtual assistants enquired about the rate one should charge, services to be included, and types of tools necessary to make the process as easy as possible.

-Some had tried to set up packages before that worked, but they have no reason why it worked, or if it will continue to work in the future.
+Some had tried to set up packages before that worked, but they don’t understand why it worked or if it will continue to work in the future.

 Who is a Virtual Assistant?